 A Summary of Chapter Three in Lord of the Flies: "Huts on the Beach"

 The chapter opens with Ralph and Simon struggling to build the shelters on the beach.
-The other boys, initially enthusiastic about the task, have abandoned it in favor of playing or exploring.
+That said, the other boys, initially enthusiastic about the task, have abandoned it in favor of playing or exploring.
 Ralph is deeply frustrated by their lack of cooperation and foresight.
 He understands the importance of the shelters for protection from the elements and as a symbol of their commitment to being rescued.
 This frustration highlights Ralph's dedication to the long-term goals of survival and rescue, which stand in stark contrast to the other boys' short-sightedness.

 Ralph's Frustration and Simon's Solitude